Glossary

 technique

-A dead drop is a method of passing information between two parties without direct contact, by leaving materials at a pre-arranged location for the other party to retrieve later.
-The classic form is physical — a hollowed-out bolt in a park, a chalk mark on a mailbox, an envelope under a particular loose brick.
-The defining feature is temporal and spatial separation: sender and receiver are never present at the same location at the same time, which means they cannot be observed meeting and cannot implicate each other if caught.
-Intelligence services have used dead drops for centuries; the technique predates modern cryptography and remains relevant because it leaves no digital trace.
+A dead drop is a method of passing information between two parties without direct contact, by leaving material at a pre-arranged location for the other party to retrieve later.
+The defining feature is temporal and spatial separation: sender and receiver are never present at the same place at the same time, so they cannot be observed meeting and cannot implicate each other if caught.